What is the scriptural teaching on birth control?

 So what is that theological framework?

 The place to start is with the doctrine of creation.
 If we understand how God created the world, and if we believe what He said in the creation mandate (Gen. 1:26), we begin with the understanding that fertility is a good thing, and a great blessing.
 A key aspect of taking dominion is found two verses later, when God told our first parents to multiply (Gen. 1:28).
 So fertility is not part of the curse.
-We should not think that the Bible is filled with instructions about birth control, because it isn’t, while we must start by remembering that Scripture is crammed with passages about the blessing of children.
+We should not think that the Bible is filled with instructions about birth control, because it isn’t.
+And we must also remember that Scripture is crammed with passages about the blessing of children.

 So are you saying that every couple should have as many children as they can, as fast as they can?